-An average Risk Quantitative Analyst in the United States can expect to take home roughly $87K annually.
-Career duration is the biggest factor affecting pay for this group, followed by geography.
-Medical benefits are awarded to most, and the greater part earn dental coverage.
-Most Risk Quantitative Analysts survey respondents are men (78 percent).
+The average Risk Quantitative Analyst in the United States can expect to rake in roughly $85K per year.
+Career duration and the particular city each impact pay for this group, with the former having the largest influence.
+Medical benefits are awarded to a large number, and a fair number earn dental coverage.
+Among survey respondents, men are more common than women; 80 percent of Risk Quantitative Analysts are male.
 Most Risk Quantitative Analysts like their work and job satisfaction is high.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.

 Job Description for Quantitative Analyst, Risk

 Quantitative risk analyst are responsible for understanding risk system concepts, software framework, and data requirements within the requirements of their organization and projects.
 They utilize the knowledge to perform various analyses to support model validations.
 Their main responsibilities include analyzing large data sets and time series using proprietary enterprise data analytics systems, as well as applying machine learning algorithms and modifying their settings according to project requirements.Read More...